 So the day is fast approaching us, maybe you are reading these St Patrick’s day facts on St Patrick’s day?
-Maybe you are having a debate with someone about St Patrick himself.

-Either way, let’s dig into these 17 interesting St Patrick’s day facts:
+Let’s dig into these 17 interesting St Patrick’s day facts:

 1. Chicago dyes its river green every single year since 1962!